East Riding of Yorkshire: Brythonic, Latin and Germanic

-Mediaeval
+Medieval

 After the Norman Conquest of England by William the Conqueror in AD 1066, land across England was granted to followers of the new Norman king and ecclesiastical institutions.
 When some of the northern earls rebelled, William retaliated with the Harrying of the North which laid waste to many northern villages.
 The land was then distributed among powerful barons, such as the Count of Aumale in Holderness and the Percy family in the Wolds and the Vale of York.
 These lay lords and ecclesiastical institutions, including the monasteries, continued to improve and drain their holdings throughout the Middle Ages to maximise the rents they could charge for them.
-The governance structure in the Domesday survey of 1086 was Yorkshire, it's ridings and Wapentakes—the latter two remnants of the Norse structure.
+The governance structure in the Domesday survey of 1086 was Yorkshire, its ridings and Wapentakes—the latter two remnants of the Norse structure.

 In the mid-16th century Henry VIII of England dissolved the monasteries, resulting in the large areas of land owned by Meaux Abbey, Bridlington Priory and other monastic holdings being confiscated.
 The Crown subsequently sold these large tracts of land into private ownership.
 Along with the land already belonging to lay owners, they formed some of the vast estate holdings which continued to exist in the Riding until the 20th century.